jayallen/movable-type-booter/README.markdown

-# MT-Booter, a plugin for Movable Type #
+# MT-Booter, a plugin for Movable Type v4.x and Melody #

 MT-Booter is a utility plugin that was originally developed to automate one of the most onerous and inefficient parts of the Movable Type Quality Assurance (QA) testing process: The creation and provisioning of rich test data.